Buying Power Calculator

-In 1913, the price of a Ford Model T was around 500 dollars which was a considerable part of the average workers yearly wage of about 1,300 dollars.
-Now, let's consider how the worth of these 500 dollars changed from 1913 to 2018, i.e. how the buying power changed.
+In 1913, a Ford Model T price was around 500 dollars, which was a considerable part of the average worker's yearly wage of about 1,300 dollars.
+Now, let's consider how the worth of these 500 dollars changed from 1913 to 2018, i.e., how the buying power changed.

-To answer this question, we need to multiply the amount of dollars by the ratio of the price index in 1913 (reference year) to the price index in 2018 (the target year).
+To answer this question, we need to multiply the number of dollars by the ratio of the price index in 2018 (the target year) to the price index in 1913 (reference year).

-It may seem shocking, however, what really matters is not the nominal price but its relation to your income.
-In 2018, the average yearly wage exceeded 50,000 dollars, and you could buy a new basic Ford model for around 15,000 dollars.
-Thus, on average, you could afford a car purchase which is undoubtedly far more advanced than the one from 1913, from a smaller part of your yearly income.
+However, what really matters is not the nominal price but its relation to your income.
+In 2018, the average yearly wage was around $63,179.
+Thus, on average, you could afford a car that is undoubtedly far more advanced than the one from 1913 from a smaller part of your yearly income.